suninghuang19/cfp/README.md

 <sup>1</sup>Tsinghua <sup>2</sup>MIT </br>

 <center>
 ![](./teaser/M.gif)![](./teaser/I.gif)![](./teaser/T.gif)
 </center>

 This repo is the official algorithm implementation of ***[Morphological Maze: Control Reconfigurable Soft Robots with Fine-grained Morphology Change](https://morphologicalmaze.github.io/)***.
 We set up a fully-convolutional policy framework with **coarse-to-fine curriculum** to efficiently train control policies for highly reconfigurable robots to support locomotion and fine-grained morphology changes.
+You can also check the implementation of the benchmark **MorphMaze** in ***[here](https://github.com/suninghuang19/morphmaze)***.

 If you find this work helpful to your research, please cite us as:

 ```
 @inproceedings{